 Priory is pleased to announce it has opened its first high street clinic in Oxford.

-The Wellbeing Centre, in New Inn Hall Street, is fully regulated by the Care Quality Commission (CQC), and provides therapy and treatments for conditions including depression, anxiety, stress, anger management, eating disorders, addictions and Obsessive Compulsive Disorder (OCD).
+The Wellbeing Centre, in New Inn Hall Street, is fully regulated by the Care Quality Commission (CQC), and provides therapy and treatment for conditions including depression, anxiety, stress, anger management, eating disorders, addictions and obsessive compulsive disorder (OCD).

 - More than a quarter of Britain's students (27%) report having a mental health problem, according to a YouGov survey

-- Three quarters of those say 'depression' best describes it
+- Three quarters of those say that 'depression' best describes it

 Time to Talk Day

 The official launch of the clinic coincides with this year’s Time to Talk Day (Thursday February 2nd) in which people are encouraged to break the silence about mental health and start conversations about it.
 This year's theme is focusing on how positive conversations about mental health change lives, and urging people to start up a conversation, whatever the hour, on Time to Talk Day itself.